-The ExpatiseTM Global Mobility & Compliance course aims to develop knowledge and understanding of Dutch law in an international context, to use solution-focused applications, to gain practical expertise and skills in the independent management of standard processes, to build up a network of peers to share experiences/ exchange information, and to learn where to find reliable information sources and service providers.
+The ExpatiseTM HR Global Mobility & Compliance course aims to develop knowledge and understanding of Dutch law in an international context, use solution-focused applications, gain practical expertise and skills in the independent management of standard processes, build up a network of peers to share experiences/ exchange information and to learn where to find reliable information sources and service providers.

-Module 1: The Global Mobility Function & Intercultural Competences
+Module 1: The HR Global Mobility Function & Intercultural Competencies

-Course objective General: Understanding the dynamics in cross-border company activities, developments in the role that Human Resource Management in general and the Global Mobility function in particular fulfil within that framework, the positioning of the GM function within one’s organisation and the interests of stakeholders that are involved.
+Course objective General: Understanding the dynamics in cross-border company activities, developments in the role that Human Resource Management in general and the HR Global Mobility function, in particular, fulfil within that framework, the positioning of the HR GM function within one’s organisation and the interests of stakeholders that are involved.

 Course objective Intercultural Competences: Knowing what culture entails, how cultural differences manifest themselves, why it is important to deal with cultural differences and the characteristics and skills required for this.

 Course objective General: Recognizing the characteristics of an employment contract; being able to distinguish the formal, material and economic employer; knowing how to determine which labour law system applies and which judge is authorised.

 Course objective Dutch Employment Law: Understanding which issues can arise from cross-border deployment; knowing the components a Dutch employment contract consists of; knowing what employer's obligations and employee's obligations entail; understanding issues arising from the termination of the employment contract in an international context.